 In practice, the magnetic field is most often induced by an electromagnet rather than a permanent magnet.
 It consists of so-called field coils mounted on an iron core.
 A flow of current in the field coils produces magnetic field.
 This current may be obtained either from an external source or from the system's own armature.
 If it's obtained from the armature, the initial field is produced by residual magnetism in the electromagnet's cores.
 When the prime mover starts spinning, the armature at first operates in a very weak magnetic field and therefore produces small emf.
 This emf creates a current in field coils, which increases magnetic flux, which in turn increases emf.
 This process continues until the rated output voltage is reached.

 EMERGENCY BACKUP DEVICES FOR HOME USE.

 In power plants the electricity generating devices are most often driven by steam or hydraulic turbines or by diesel engines.
 The same concept of producing electricity is widely used in small consumer-grade units.
-In commercially available generators
+In commercially available home generators

-for home use, an alternator is integrated with an internal-combustion engine into a single assembly.
-Such a device called genset
+, an alternator is integrated with an internal-combustion engine into a single assembly.
+Such an assembly called genset

 is the most common type of emergency backup power sources for the home.
 A genset is often casually called just a generator even though it also includes an engine.
 There are two main types of such devices that differ by their connection and activation methods: fixed (standby) and portable.
-Fixed generators are permanently connected to the building wiring system and are also hooked up to a fuel line or a tank.
-They require professional installation of both the fuel line and a special redundancy system
+Fixed generators are permanently connected to both the building wiring system and a fuel line.
+They do require professional installation of the fuel line and a special redundancy system

 .
 The latter isolates the utility from your genset.
 Not surprisingly, permanent devices cost more than portables.
 However, they have a big advantage-- they can provide practically continuous power for as long as the fuel is supplied.
 Portable